-America, The Beatles, CSN, and Y, The Eagles, The Rolling Stones, Doobie Brothers, The Mamas & the Papas, Led Zeppelin, the list goes on.. to Elton John, Linda Ronstadt, Kiss, KC and the Sunshine Band, even Donny & Marie.
+America, The Beatles, CSN, and Y, The Eagles, The Rolling Stones, Doobie Brothers, The Mamas & the Papas, Led Zeppelin, the list goes on.. to Elton John, Linda Ronstadt, Kiss, KC and the Sunshine Band, Sonny & Cher, Donny & Marie, the Bay City Rollers.
 The list still goes on..

-Once I saw Music being made, I then became aware of 'music electronics'.
+Once I was around Music being made, I became aware of 'music electronics'.
 How to hook things up right.
 Why stuff sounded like it did or did what it did, and not to trust atoms.
 They make everything up you know.
 Shocking, isn't it?

 In the early 1980's I learned how to play the guitar.